413th CSB awards largest AbilityOne contract in 3 decades

+FORT SHAFTER, Hawaii (Dec.
+18, 2023) – Two contracting professionals of the Regional Contracting Office-Hawaii recently awarded the largest AbilityOne contract for custodial services in the Pacific region since 1989.

-Kim Feng and Joe East recently awarded the largest AbilityOne contract in more than three decades for Regional Contracting Office-Hawaii.
-Feng, a contracting officer, and East, a contract specialist awarded the $42 million contract for custodial services on the island of Oahu.
+Kim Feng, a contracting officer, and Joe East, a contracting specialist, completed the contract action valued at $42 million to execute large-scale custodial services on the island of Oahu.

+Feng and East’s efforts resulted in the Fiscal 2024 Source America Multiplier Award, which AbilityOne officials will present to them in May 2024 in Orlando, Florida.
+The contract also signifies a transformative moment, and marks a significant stride for the partnership with AbilityOne and the 413th Contracting Support Brigade, which oversees the Regional Contracting Office-Hawaii.

+“This award elevates the program’s visibility, fostering a more inclusive procurement environment for people who are blind or have significant disabilities,” said Lorenzo Lopez, the chief of the Regional Contracting Office-Hawaii.
+“For the Army, this contract represents a significant procurement success, embodying values of diversity and equal opportunity for all.”

 |Date Taken: